Flight Delayed Due To Bad Weather: Can I Claim Compensation?

 According to EU 261/2004, this is a case of ‘extraordinary circumstances’ as the decision affecting your flight is made by air traffic management and the air carrier is not responsible for the incident.

 Imagine your flight was delayed due to a previous flight disrupted or cancelled as a result of bad weather.
 In the case of such knock-on effects (when an earlier delay affects a later flight), the air carriers may find it difficult to prove they have taken all reasonable measures.
-What is more, the bad weather does not affect your flight directly.
+What is more, the bad weather does not influence your flight directly.
 Therefore, this is not a case of flight delay due to bad weather and compensation of up to €600 may be payable to passengers.

 Can you claim compensation for flight delays caused by wind and rain?